li-lab-mcgill/covid-npi/README.md

-# Mining international COVID19 media data using dynamic multi-modal embedded topic model
+# Global-scale prediction of country-level non-pharmacological interventions using a dynamic embedded topic model applied to online media

-## Motivation:

-## Methods: Multi-source semi-supervised dynamic embedded topic model (MS-D-ETM)

-## Data: Media news data processing (WHO and GPHIN_official)
+## Data processing

-## Results:

-## Conclusion
+## Running MixMedia

+## Transfer learning for NPI prediction